-A table of contents in your articles has many advantages.
+A directory in your articles has many advantages.
 Not only for your readers, but also for your success in Google, Bing and other search engines.
-I'll show you the best Plugins - and how you can create a WordPress table of contents manually.
+I'll show you the best plugins - and how to create a WordPress directory manually.

-We usually only know a table of contents from books, perhaps from one or the other study paper or term paper.
-On websites and blogs, however, they are usually not used.
+We usually only know a directory from books, perhaps from one or the other study paper or term paper.
+On websites and blogs, however, they are commonly not used.
 This is despite the fact that a well-made table of contents brings many advantages for your website.

 In some cases, there is even the possibility of using a table of contents to make your website appear more prominently in the SERPs (search results pages), because Google sets direct jump links to the topics from your table of contents.

 You can create a directory in WordPress in two different ways - Either manually via HTML anchors, or via plugin.
 Since we will introduce you to the best plugins for directories in this article, I will only briefly discuss HTML anchors.
 They are more complicated to integrate than a fully automated WordPress plugin.

 For an HTML anchor you need two things - The anchor and then the link to this anchor.
 To set the anchor, you have to assign an ID to an element, like a subheading.
 An example:

 In order to set a link to this anchor, you must link to the ID you have assigned.
 Pay attention to upper and lower case.
 Example:

 If you now click on the link, the website jumps exactly to the H2 heading that you have given the ID "TopicA".
 Using a list of anchor links, for example at the beginning of your article, you can manually create a table of contents for each article.

 This is easier with WordPress plugins, which does exactly this work for you.
 They set the anchors and links according to rules you define, and they also prepare the WordPress directory in a visually appealing way.
 We have therefore looked at the most popular plugins for tables of contents in WordPress for you.